-The information in this report can be recreated directly from the Ethereum blockchain, but we find it helpful to compile the information for our community and present it in these blog posts in a clear and transparent format.
-Just as we make our code and other materials publicly available, we strive to make our token balances and flows open and accessible.
+The information that is in this report can be recreated directly from the Ethereum blockchain, but we compile it here for the convenience of our community.
+We present the token flows in these blog posts to provide a clear and transparent resource to all.
+Just as we make our code and other materials publicly available, we make our token balances and flows open and accessible.

-d) There were 143.6M STORJ in circulation at the end of December 2019.
-In Q1 2020, an additional 9.6M were put into circulation, making the total circulating supply approximately 153.2M STORJ at the end of Q1, with another 26.8M in operational and non-timelocked reserves held by Storj.
+d) There were 185M STORJ in circulation at the end of December 2020 (row 19).
+In Q1 2021, 6.6M were put into circulation from Storj’s operating supply, making the total circulating supply approximately 191.6M STORJ at the end of Q1 (row 19), with another 19M in operational and non-time-locked reserves held by Storj (row 17).
 The bulk of the operational reserves are held in a cold wallet.

-e) The total non-circulating supply held by Storj Labs is 271.8M, comprised of the 26.8M in non-time locked reserves (operating supply at the end of the period) plus 245.0M in timelocked reserves (long term lock up at the end of the period).
-The total supply is 153.2M in circulation, plus the 271.8M non-circulating supply, which totals 425.0 M.
+e) The total non-circulating supply held by Storj is 233.4M (row 18), comprised of the 19M in non-time-locked reserves (operating supply at the end of the Q1 2021) plus 214.4M in time-locked reserves (long term lockup at the end of the period).
+The total supply is 191.6M in circulation plus the 233.4M non-circulating supply, which totals 425M STORJ tokens.

-In May of 2017, Storj Labs International SEZC (formerly Storj Labs (BVI) Ltd), a wholly owned subsidiary of Storj Labs Inc., conducted a public token sale.
-While most of our focus in the past year has been on building our company and our network, we want to provide a detailed update on token flows since launching the network.
+In May of 2017, Storj Labs International SEZC (formerly Storj Labs (BVI) Ltd), a wholly-owned subsidiary of Storj Labs Inc., conducted a public token sale.
 As a reminder, we intend to provide a quarterly update on the business and network through our quarterly town hall meeting.
-It's our intention to produce this token report on a quarterly basis.
+It’s our intention to continue producing this token report on a quarterly basis.
 This report has been independently verified.

 The Company reports its tokens to management in two categories: